Converting HTML to WordPress (Step-by-Step)

 The road from sites built with pure HTML to WordPress was not a short one.
 From an all-text experience, web design has moved on to a highly interactive web presence.
 In addition to that, we no longer have to write markup ourselves but can let content management systems do the heavy lifting.

 However, that doesn’t mean that static HTML websites don’t exist anymore.
-In fact, HTML5, the latest iteration of the markup language, is very powerful and allows you to build quality websites without a CMS behind them.
+In fact, HTML5 is very powerful and allows you to build quality websites without a CMS behind them.

 For some of them, it means moving from static HTML to WordPress.
-This can be a daunting task, but this post will attempt to explain how to do it in a few simple ways.
+This can be a daunting task, but this post will explain how to do it in several straightforward ways.

-Below, we will show you several ways how to convert from HTML to WordPress.
+Below, we will show you four methods to convert from HTML to WordPress.
 First, you will learn what the different options are as well as their pros and cons.
 After that, we will show you how to execute each of them step by step.
+We will also cover what to do before and after the migration so nothing falls through the cracks.

 Let’s get going.